-FortisBC will prepare a Public Consultation Report that contains:
+FortisBC will prepare a Public Consultation Report containing:

-- A summary of public consultations, including the names and addresses of those who provided input, the nature of their concerns and/or recommendations, and the FortisBC response to the input from the public; and, - A list of newspapers in which notification of the pending PMP submission appeared, along with the publication dates and a photocopy or tear sheet of a representative advertisement.
+- A summary of public consultations, including the names and addresses of those who provided input, the nature of their concerns and/or recommendations, and the FortisBC response. - A list of newspapers/web editions in which notification of the pending PMP submission appeared, along with the publication dates and a photocopy, tear sheet, screen shots of a representative advertisement.

-5.3.3 Indigenous Communities s Consultation Plan
+5.3.3 Indigenous Consultation Plan

-In addition to the objectives for public consultation outlined in Section 5.3.1, FortisBC will consult with Indigenous communities to avoid infringement on aboriginal rights, treaty rights, or cultural values during the vegetation management program.
+In addition to the objectives for public consultation outlined in Section 5.3.1, FortisBC will consult with Indigenous communities to avoid infringement on Indigenous rights, treaty rights, or cultural values during the vegetation management program.
 Consultation is also undertaken to request authorization to undertake pesticide applications on Federal Reserve lands.

-FortisBC not only has an obligation to consult with Indigenous communities, it must also attempt to address their concerns and accommodate their cultural interests.
-Consultation processes must take into account the BC Treaty negotiation process, and current litigation actions by Indigenous communities respecting aboriginal land use or sovereignty.
-Both of these major issues can have an impact on the FortisBC vegetation management program.
+FortisBC not only has an obligation to consult with First Nations, but it must also attempt to address their concerns and accommodate their cultural interests.
+Consultation processes must consider the BC Treaty negotiation process, and current litigation actions by Indigenous groups respecting Indigenous land use or sovereignty.
+These major issues can have an impact on the FortisBC vegetation management program.

-In light of the above sensitivities and special concerns, FortisBC is committed to establishing and maintaining positive relationships with Indigenous communities through meaningful and respectful consultation.
+Considering the above sensitivities and special concerns, FortisBC is committed to establishing and maintaining positive relationships with Indigenous communities through meaningful and respectful consultation.

-In conducting these Indigenous communities consultations, FortisBC will refer to the procedures outlined in the August 2011 publication entitled "Draft Guidelines for IPM Proponents Conducting Consultations with First Nations", published by the BC Ministry of Environment, and/or any additional publications that have been recently introduced by the BC Ministry of Environment & Climate Change Strategy.
+In conducting these Indigenous consultations, FortisBC will refer to the procedures outlined in the August 2011 publication entitled "Draft Guidelines for IPM Proponents Conducting Consultations with First Nations", published by the BC Ministry of Environment, Integrated Pest Management Program as well as their "Indigenous Engagement: A Guide for Integrated Pest Management Act Proponents", published September 2023.

-The FortisBC Indigenous communities consultation plan is outlined below:
+The FortisBC Indigenous communities' consultation plan is outlined below:

-Develop a draft pest management plan (this document) that incorporates all related government policies, procedures, standards and information into a single,

-- comprehensive planning document that incorporates the principles of integrated pest management as the basis for decision making options; - The delivery of an introductory letter detailing the proposed Integrated Pest Management Plan to all required Indigenous communities, inviting their input into the development of the plan and with an offer to receive any information including the PMP draft, maps and all additional material they require to assess the program. - At minimum three efforts will be made with each First Nation; - FortisBC will prepare a report that provides a summary of Indigenous community consultations, including the names and addresses of those Indigenous communities that provided input, descriptions of specific aboriginal interests and potential impacts, descriptions of any modifications implemented for accommodation purposes, a communications log, including copies of correspondence, meeting notes, and attempts to communicate; - Summaries of engagement activities and outcomes, and - Submit a Pesticide Use Notice to the Ministry of Environment confirmation of the PMP.
+- Develop a draft pest management plan (this document) that incorporates all related government policies, procedures, standards and information into a single, comprehensive planning document that incorporates the principles of integrated pest management as the basis for decision making. - The delivery of an introductory letter detailing the proposed Integrated Pest Management Plan to all required Indigenous communities, inviting their input into the development of the plan, providing groups with the PMP draft, maps and all additional material they require to properly assess the program. - At minimum three efforts will be made with each Indigenous community. - FortisBC will prepare a report that provides a summary of Indigenous consultations, including the names and addresses of those groups that provided input, descriptions of specific Indigenous interests and potential impacts, descriptions of any modifications implemented for accommodation purposes, a communications log, including copies of correspondence, meeting notes, and attempts to communicate. - Summaries of engagement activities and outcomes.

-5.3.4 Indigenous Communities Consultation Report
+5.3.4 Indigenous Consultation Report

-In order to facilitate Ministry consideration of the adequacy of Indigenous communities consultations and of the FortisBC response to any issues raised, FortisBC will prepare a report that describes the consultation process and outcomes as described above.
+To facilitate Ministry consideration of the adequacy of Indigenous consultations and of the FortisBC response to any issues raised, FortisBC will prepare a report that describes the consultation process and outcomes as described above.
 This report will be submitted to the Administrator, Integrated Pest Management Act, in conjunction with the submission of the Pesticide Use Notice application.